gsnitker/CharTool/README.md

 Additionally, an Rstudio Project file and an R script are included for processing, visualizing, and preparing CharTool results for upload to the Global PaleoFire Database.

-For questions, please contact Dr. Grant Snitker via email (grant.snitker@uga.edu).
+For questions, please contact Dr. Grant Snitker via email (gsnitker@newmexicoconsortium.org).

 Please feel welcome to modify the code of any of these modules, but please cite CharTool and ImageJ when using them.